What is Load Testing & Why is Load Testing Important?

-If you have a rough idea of the size and volume of traffic your website should handle, you can set up tests to slowly increase until you reach that limit.
+If you have a rough idea of the size and volume of traffic your website should handle, you can set up tests that slowly increase load until you reach that limit.
 This type of load testing can help you plan for expected capacity of the website.

 - Identifying critical failure points

-Often times, you’re just looking for how many simultaneous users can hit your web app until there is a critical failure.
-At this point, you can troubleshoot the failure to identify the root cause and hopefully mitigate the failing component or at least flag the bottleneck for future fixes.
+Often times, you’re just looking for how many simultaneous users can hit your web app until there’s a critical failure.
+At this point, you can troubleshoot the failure and identify the root cause, hopefully mitigating the failing component, or at least flag the bottleneck for future fixes.

 - Test whether new changes introduce scalability bugs or other unforeseen consequences

-Every time you update anything in production there is a potential to introduce bugs or other unintended changes.
+Each time you update anything in production, there’s a potential for introducing bugs or other unintended changes.
 Load testing can help eliminate some of those potential liabilities by running a test after every code or content update.